niloc132/drunken-wallhack/readme.md

 forked from niloc132/drunken-wallhack

-GWT AutoBean splittable interface and teach it how to read JSON from a ByteBuffer.
+GWT AutoBean splittable interface  to read JSON from a ByteBuffer.
 Parses the structure of the JSON in a single pass, so you can access a few properties and move on.

 ByteSplittable: